-- P was responsible to state the given questions to group members. - R, N, and SUK were responsible to answer and give support points. - P and R were responsible to pass turns to other group members. - 2) Scaffolding encouraged students to organize their ideas and the delivery of discussion better.
+- P was responsible for stating the given questions to group members. - R, N, and SUK were responsible for answering and giving support points. - P and R were responsible for passing to other group members.

+2) Scaffolding encouraged students to organize their ideas and delivery of discussion better.
 In order to express their ideas to others, students learned to use transitions to organize their discussion and to give some background to prompt audiences before introducing their points of view.
-As can be seen from the example in number (1), R used the word "next" to guide other group members to continue her conversation whereas P used the phrases "So the first question is..." and "The next question is..." as transitions to guide the group members to participate. - 3) Scaffolding helped students to think more logically since the process encouraged them to do some research, share ideas, and compare their findings with group members.
+As can be seen from the example in number (1), R used the word "next" to guide other group members to continue her conversation whereas P used the phrases "So the first question is..." and "The next question is..." as transitions to guide the group members to participate.

+3) Scaffolding helped students to think more logically since the process encouraged them to do some research, share ideas, and compare their findings with group members.
 Hence, students could offer logical and valid concrete examples to support their points.
-Students were able to describe information they researched from their understanding, not by reading as the example shown below.
+Students were able to describe the information they researched from their understanding, not by reading as the example shown below.